In Association with Amazon.com

 Ciro Alegría (1909-1967)

 Ciro Alegría was one of the best-known Spanish-American novelists of the 1940s and 1950s.
 Due to his political activities, he was imprisoned several times and forced to go into exile.
 In his novels and articles, Ciro Alegría described the lives of the Peruvian Indians.
-His international breakthrough novel was Broad and Alien Is the World (1941), an account of the destruction of the traditional Indian community by the expansion of the latifundia system.
+His international breakthrough novel was El mundo es ancho y ajeno (1941, Broad and Alien Is the World), an account of the irreversible destruction of traditional Indian community.
 It has been reprinted many times.
-Alegría saw that the Indians are not oppressed only by covetous landowners but also by "bad government":
+Alegría saw that the Indians are not oppressed only by greedy landowners but also by "bad government":

 Ciro Alegría was born in Sartimbanba, in the Marañón River region, the eldest son of mestizo and Spanish-Irish parents, José Alegría and Herminia Bazán Lynch.
 His grandfather was said to have made and lost a fortune in mines.
 Alegría acquired a firsthand knowledge of Indian life and language in his native province of Huamachuco.
 The deep understanding of the oppressed people became the focus of all his later literary works.